-It’s been nearly a year, it’s cost almost $400,000, and yet a promised report on the college’s potential procurement problems in the wake of former HCC Trustee Chris Oliver’s guilty plea in a bribery scheme has not been made public.
+It’s been nearly a year, it’s cost more than $300,000, and yet a promised report on the college’s potential procurement problems in the wake of former HCC Trustee Chris Oliver’s guilty plea in a bribery scheme has not been made public.

 Trustees have been told the final report will be released June 21.

 Even after the time and the cost, Trustee John Hansen, who chairs the board’s audit committee, said it’s unclear if the report will have any strong findings.

 “Supposedly we’re going to get the detail of what it is, if anything, they think they’ve found,” Hansen said.
 “Based on the preliminary comments that we got, I’m not really overly optimistic that it’s going to be telling us a whole lot.”

 Oliver pleaded guilty to bribery last year after admitting to prosecutors he pocketed a quarter of a million dollars in bribes to steer contracts to select HCC vendors.
 He was sentenced in January to nearly six years in prison.
 Oliver’s plea became public on July 7, 2017.

 The college’s internal investigation began July 18, 2017, when HCC Chancellor Cesar Maldonado hired former Harris County Commissioner Gene Locke, with Andrews & Kurth, and former Assistant U.S. Attorney Vidal Martinez, with Martinez Partners, as special counsel to probe the college’s procurement process and other internal affairs.

 Less than three months after HCC brought on the duo, they were no longer on the job.
 Locke claimed a conflict of interest when contacted at the time by The Texas Monitor.
 Martinez did not return a call seeking comment when he was called at the time.
 He was let go by the trustees, some citing the costs that were piling up.